simongreene02/TileGame/README.md

 ## Execution

+There are three modes of executing the program: 1) Prim Mode to generate maze data files, 2) Metadata Mode to add metadata to the maze data files, 3) Game Mode to execute the game.

+Note: Metadata mode is currently in progress.

 ### Game Mode

-To run the project in game mode, simply enter the command:
+To run the project in game mode, enter the command:

     ./gradlew run